- Tip #1. Clear Criteria = Clear Result

 The top-6 widespread software solutions which contribute to building the best practices for code review (according to JetBrains statistics) are GitHub, GitLab, BitBucket, AzureDevops, Crucible, and Gerrit.

-Select a code review tool that aligns with your team's workflow, frameworks, and requirements.
+Select a code review tool that aligns with your team's workflow, frameworks, and code review best practices.
 There are various options available, ranging from standalone tools like Review Board, Gerrit, and Crucible to integrated solutions like GitHub and GitLab.

 Learn if the tool allows you to operate with handy features, which reduce human reviewing and make the codebase more consistent.